barryzpc/docs/book/testing.rst

 --------

 A unit test is usually a test against a specific PHP class.
-If you want to test the overall behavior of your application, see the section about `Functional Tests`_.
+If you want to test the overall behavior of your application, see the section about `功能测试`_.

 Writing Symfony unit tests is no different from writing standard PHPUnit unit tests.
 Suppose, for example, that you have an *incredibly* simple class